 Andy Cope, director for Mabey Francis, commented,

 “Reliability is by far the most important factor for heating and hot water in a working care home which depends on these essential services.
 It was imperative that the installation complies in all respects with legionella guidance to ensure a safe environment for the home’s future residents.
-Secondly high efficiency heating and hot water plant minimises energy use, reduces carbon emission and reduces costs.”
+Secondly, a high efficiency heating and hot water plant minimises energy use, reduces carbon emissions, and costs.”

 The two chosen Varmax 180 condensing boilers with a gross efficiency of 96% have a stainless steel heat exchanger with 5-year warranty at their core and deliver a combined output of up to 382kW.
 Thanks to a combined turndown of 10:1, they can modulate down and deliver outputs from as little as 38.2kW, improving efficiencies while delivering a comfortable care home heating temperature.

 “We decided to specify Hamworthy boilers, because we have been designing the M&E services for all of Colten’s new build care homes over the last 25 years which have all been completed with Hamworthy commercial boilers.
 We specified the Varmax based on resilience and life expectancy.
 Other than this, we find the pull-out step on this model and the integral light fitting to be very practical for commissioning and servicing the boiler.”

 Commenting on the care home heating system installation, which was completed by Watertite Heating, Mike Dennett, projects director for the company said,

 “The heating design comprises of a gas fired, pumped low pressure hot water system fed from the two Varmax boilers in the plant room, complete with purpose made flue system.